Manchester United beaten at Arsenal as Ruben Amorim is shown areas in need of improvement

 Match fitness

-Amorim said there was a "time limit" on certain players, given the need to manage their injury issues and nurse them back to full fitness.
+Amorim said there is currently a "time limit" for certain players in matches, given the need to manage their injury issues and nurse them back to full fitness.
 Tyrell Malacia's withdrawal at half-time - after he had done well to limit Bukayo Saka in the first half on his first Premier League appearance since May 2023 - was evidence of that.
 As was the substitution of Harry Maguire on the hour mark.
 Amorim also referenced Mason Mount and Leny Yoro.

 It was seen in Amorim's team selection too, with the six changes he made the most by Man Utd from one Premier League game to the next since the final day of the 2022/23 season when there was an FA Cup final to prepare for.